-The first year studio, "Marcelle", named for the Montreal electroacoustics pioneer Marcelle Deschênes, is a 5.1 channel studio, with a MacPro computer.
-It shares a 96 module Doepfer Modular Analog Synthesizer with the second year studio.
+The first-year studio, "Marcelle", named for the Montreal electroacoustics pioneer Marcelle Deschênes, is a 5.1 channel studio, with a 2024 Mac Studio computer.
+It has a 50+ module Doepfer Modular Analog Synthesizer, along with some eurorack modules.

-The assignments for the first year course are completed here.
-Assignments include a multichannel piano soundboard piece; a live / mixed ea assignment - prepared in this studio, and presented in the classroom; an in-depth introduction to analog modular synthesis, and a soundscaping project
+The assignments for the first-year course are completed here.
+Assignments include a multichannel piano soundboard piece; a live / mixed ea assignment - prepared in this studio, and presented in the classroom; an in-depth introduction to analog modular parametric synthesis, and a soundscaping project

-The second year studio is a 5.1 channel studio with a Mac Pro computer.
-Along with the shared Doepfer Modular Analog Synthesizer, it has a metal and wood sound sculpture object, the Primordium, and a 32" gong for sound sources.
+The second-year studio is a 5.1 channel studio with a 2024 Mac Studio computer.
+It has a 50+ module Doepfer Modular Analog Synthesizer, and about a dozen eurorack modules, 0-Control, 0-Coast, Strega, Maths, Beads etc.

+There are also metal percussion, gongs and metal and wood sound sculpture object, the Primordium.